 Grab Your Gear

 Need to gear up for that first Charlotte FC match?
-Grab your official merch–like that gorgeous black and mint jersey–at the team store located at Bank of America Stadium on Mint Street, or on the team’s website.
-Glory Days Apparel also has a soccer collection, if you’re looking for something a little different.
-Other local spots, like Girl Tribe and CLT Find, have creative gear designed by Charlotte artists ready to support the team and give unique options beyond the traditional sportswear.
+Grab your official merch, including that gorgeous black and mint jersey, at the team store located at Bank of America Stadium on Mint Street, or on the team’s website.
+704 Shop in South End, which was founded by three UNC Charlotte alumni, specializes in Charlotte-themed apparel and accessories.
+Find sweatshirts, bottoms, hats, bags and more to wear while you root on the home team.
+704 Shop even has a collection of products adorned with the official City of Charlotte crown.
+Other local spots, like Girl Tribe and Glory Days Apparel, have creative gear designed by Charlotte that give unique options beyond the traditional sportswear.

 Where to Watch the Match (and Grab a Drink)

-If you’re looking to meet up with fellow Charlotte FC fans, check out one of the chapter bars for Mint City Collective, one of the team’s supporters groups.
-They’ll be planning watch parties across the area for CLTFC and other big matches.
+If you’re looking to meet up with fellow Charlotte FC fans, check out one of the chapter bars for Mint City Collective, one of the team’s supporters' groups.
+These groups plan watch parties across the area for Charlotte FC and other big matches.

 Where to Stay

 The majority of the city’s soccer action–from Charlotte FC to the Charlotte Independence and international matches–happens right in or around Uptown, so that’s your best bet.
-There are several hotels just a short walk from Bank of America Stadium, including the Hilton Charlotte Center City, The Westin and Residence Inn by Marriott Charlotte Uptown.
+There are several hotels just a short walk from Bank of America Stadium, including the Hilton Charlotte Center City, The Westin, JW Marriott Charlotte and Residence Inn by Marriott Charlotte Uptown.
 For a more boutique experience in Uptown, give The Ivey’s Hotel a try.
-With just 47 guest rooms and access to Sophia’s Lounge, you can lounge in the lap of luxury when you’re not cheering on the home team.
+With just 47 guest rooms and access to Sophia’s Lounge cocktail bar, you can relax in the lap of luxury when you’re not cheering on the home team.
 (Other swanky Uptown options: The Dunhill, Kimpton Tryon Park and Grand Bohemian.)

 Where to Play